 Known Resistance in Prickly Lettuce

-Some prickly lettuce populations can become resistant to herbicides after repeated years of applying chemistry with the same mode of action.
+Some prickly lettuce populations can become resistant to herbicides after repeated years of applying chemistry with the same site of action.
 Prickly lettuce resistance to ALS herbicides (Group 2), dicamba and 2,4-D (Group 4) has been documented.

 It’s sometimes a challenge for farmers to keep track of the many factors that contribute to the management and proliferation of herbicide-resistant weeds; therefore, the best approach to manage resistance is to use best management practices (BMPs) to keep tough-to-control and resistant weeds from going to seed and entering the soil seedbank, where they can remain viable and cause problems in future crops.